-The primary point of contact for MyScouts support is the Scouts Canada Help Centre who will respond to your request within two business days.
+The primary point of contact for MyScouts support is the Scouts Canada Help Centre who will respond to your request within 2 business days.

 This has been identified as an issue and will be addressed as soon as possible in the work plan for MyScouts enhancements.
 In the interim, a Parent Resource Survey template has been developed that can be used by Groups to collect parent skills and to identify where parents can be engaged throughout the year to support Group adventures.

 Why were no paper forms included in this year’s Recruitment Toolkit?